octodemo/github-craftwork-azure/instructions/readme.md

 ## Instructions

-Ensure you have a working GitHub account, and [an Azure account with an active subscription](signup.azure.com ) (a free trial is available during signup, but a phone number and a credit card are required).
+Ensure you have a working GitHub account, and [an Azure account with an active subscription](https://signup.azure.com ) (a free trial is available during signup, but a phone number and a credit card are **required** although no money will exchanged ).

 ## Step 1.
-Fork repo, install Pipelines build
+Fork repository and install Pipelines

 1. Log in on GitHub
 2. Fork this repository: https://github.com/pierluigi/github-craftwork-azure